linkedin/icon-magic/packages/@icon-magic/timing/README.md

 The `timer` object has the following methods:

-/_ To start the timer _/
+To start the timer:

 - start()

-/_ To end the timer, returns elapsed time _/
+To end the timer, returns elapsed time:

 - end()